Revealing mysteries in gamma-ray bursts: the role of gluon condensation: THE BROKEN POWER-LAW IN GRB 221009A

-The GC-model may provide a realistic explanation for the observed hardening VHE gamma-ray spectra.
-In Fig. 6, we present a GC-spectrum represented by the dashed lines, derived from the $pp$ collisions, with $\beta_{\gamma}\sim 0$ indicating negligible energy loss of gamma-rays in the $pp$-collision environment [20].
-Additionally, we use $\beta_p=0.867$.
-We emphasize that the hardening gamma spectrum caused by the GC can occur in different types of processes, as long as there are high-energy pp collisions there.
+The hardening gamma spectrum caused by GC can occur in different types of processes, as long as there are high-energy $pp$ collisions there.
 In fact, similar spectra have been observed in the energy spectra of various celestial objects, including 1ES 0229+200, 1ES 1101-232, 1ES 0347-121, PKS 2005-489, H1426+482, and MKn 501 (see Fig. 8 in [20]).
 The GC-spectra near $E_{\pi}^{GC}\sim 20TeV$ imply a necessity for proton acceleration beyond $E_p^{GC}\sim 40~EeV$.
-It is noteworthy that a recent detection of an extremely energetic cosmic ray at 244~EeV by the surface detector array of the Telescope Array experiment [32] is of particular relevance.
-Taking into account the Greisen-Zatsepin-Kuzmin (GZK) suppression, this observation suggests that EeVatrons in extragalactic sources could potentially serve as the sources of the GC-spectrum beyond the TeV energies.
+It is noteworthy that a recent detection of an extremely energetic cosmic ray at 244~EeV by the surface detector array of the Telescope Array experiment [31] is of particular relevance.
+Taking into account the Greisen-Zatsepin-Kuzmin (GZK) suppression, this observation suggests that EeVatrons in extragalactic sources could potentially serve as the sources of the GC-spectrum beyond the TeV energies, we will discuss it in detail elsewhere.

-We make a comparison of the radiation powers between the hadronic scenario without the GC effect and with the GC effect.
+We make a comparison of the radiation powers between the hadronic scenario without the GC-effect and with the GC-effect.
 In the former case, a significant portion of the kinetic energy in hadronic collisions typically transforms into heat for secondary particles in the central region of the collisions.
-Consequently, the meson yield follows a logarithmic dependence, i.e., $N_{\pi} \propto \ln (\sqrt{s}/m_{\pi})$, where $\sqrt{s}$ is the interaction energy in the center-of-mass (C.M.) system.
-On the other hand, the GC effect maximizes the utilization of available kinetic energy to generate new particles, resulting in a meson yield proportional to $\sqrt{s}/m_{\pi}$.
-As an illustrative example, taking $E_{\pi}^{GC} = 100~ GeV$, the corresponding proton energy is $E_p^{GC} = 10^5~ GeV$ due to Eq.
-(11).
-Consequently, the ratio of $N_{\pi}$ with the GC effect to $N_{\pi}$ without the GC effect is approximately $10^3$.
-This outcome underscores that the GC effect facilitates the efficient conversion of collision kinetic energy into radiation energy.
+Consequently, the meson yield follows a logarithmic dependence, i.e., $N_{\pi} \propto \ln (\sqrt{S}/m_{\pi})$, where $\sqrt{S}$ is the interaction energy in the center-of-mass (C.M.) system.
+On the other hand, the GC-effect maximizes the utilization of available kinetic energy to generate new particles, resulting in a meson yield proportional to $\sqrt{S}/m_{\pi}$.
+Consequently, the ratio of $N_{\pi}$ with the GC-effect to $N_{\pi}$ without the GC-effect is much larger than 1.
+This outcome underscores that the GC-effect facilitates the efficient conversion of collision kinetic energy into radiation energy.
+This is one of the reasons why GRB displays strong radiation power.